furkanaytekin23/MSSQL/en_finish.md

-# Template Level X Completed 👏🏻
+# Daily Coding Problem 👏🏻

 - You completed level respectively.
 - [**Optional**] You will use the password you reached at the end of the chapter to enter the next level.
 So don't forget to copy your password.